peter-rr/stradivarius-prueba-tecnica/README.md

 This project is a high-level design for a test automation framework built with [Cypress](https://www.cypress.io/) and JavaScript, created to provide a robust, modular, and scalable testing solution.

-The framework has been developed as part of a technical assessment to test the functionalities within the "Chat" tab of the [EdgeTier demo environment](http://demo.edgetier.com/), and demonstrate my envision of the framework's structure focusing on simplify automated testing processes with reusable components, straightforward configuration, and easy maintenance.
+The framework has been developed as part of a technical assessment to test some functionalities at [Demoblaze test environment](https://demoblaze.com/), and demonstrate my envision of the framework's structure focusing on simplify automated testing processes with reusable components, straightforward configuration, and easy maintenance.

 ## Why this solution?

-In order to implement this solution, I have chosen Cypress framework and also making use of the Page Object design pattern.
-Here are the key reasons to take those decisions:
+In order to implement this solution, I took the decision to make use of the Page Object design pattern.
+Here are the key reasons for that:

-### Cypress framework

-- **Faster scripting (less code):** Hides all all unnecessary noise and stuff that coder does not need to see.
-So you need to write a less number of lines of code to automate certain scenario, and as a result you'll have a faster scripting of your scenarios and easier maintenance of them.
-- **Intuitive Assertions and Chainable Commands:** Simple syntax for assertions and supports chaining commands, which can make tests more readable and reduce boilerplate code.
-- **Better "auto-wait" mechanism:** Cypress automatically waits for elements to appear in the DOM, for animations to complete, and for AJAX requests to finish, making tests less prone to timing.
-This auto-waiting helps reduce the need for explicit waits and retries, making tests generally more stable.
-- **Ease of setup and use:** Known for its quick setup, it automatically installs a browser (Chromium) and doesn’t require extensive configuration, making it easier for new users to get started.
-- **Better test runner:** Cypress includes a graphical test runner that provides real-time feedback, showing tests, assertions, and a time-travel feature that lets you go back to previous steps in the test.
-This interactive GUI can make it easier to understand test flow and debug issues.

 ### Page Object design pattern